What is post-traumatic stress disorder?

 - Accept that recovering takes time – don’t be hard on yourself.

 - Accept the help that is offered to you.

 More information and support

-Anxiety UK: Helpline: 08444 775 774.
-Organisation run by people with anxiety disorders, offering information, support and therapies for people experiencing anxiety.
+Anxiety UK: run by people with anxiety disorders, Anxiety UK offers information, support and therapies for people experiencing anxiety.

-No Panic: Helpline: 0800 138 8889.
-Online and telephone support for people suffering from panic attacks, phobias, Obsessive Compulsive Disorder, and anxiety disorders.
+No Panic provides Online and telephone support for people suffering from panic attacks, phobias, Obsessive Compulsive Disorder, and anxiety disorders.

-MIND Helpline: 0300 123 3393.
-Mental health charity providing information, support, local groups and an online chatroom.
+MIND is a mental health health charity providing information, support, local groups and an online chatroom.